liferay/liferay-docs/userGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 ![tip](../../images/01-tip.png)If your portal initially presents you with the demo web site, 7 Cogs, see Chapter 12 in Part 2 for removal instructions.
 ---

 To sign into Liferay for the first time, click the *Sign In* link.
-You'll next see the **Sign In Portlet**.
+You'll next see the *Sign In Portlet*.
 This portlet allows a user (or a prospective user) to do several things: sign in to Liferay, create a new account on the portal, or have a password reminder emailed to you.
 An OpenID sign-in option is also available.
-To sign in for the first time, don't create an account for yourself.
-We'll do that later.
-If you were to create a new account on the portal for yourself now, it would be created using Liferay's defaults, which means the account wouldn't have access to the administrative portlets in the Control Panel you'll need in order to set up Liferay for your organization.
-For this reason, you should sign in as the default administrative user.
-This user's credentials are:
+You should use the default administrator account to sign in to the portal for the first time.
+If you were to create a new account on the portal for yourself now, it would be created using Liferay's defaults.
+This would mean that the account wouldn't have access to the administrative functions in the control panel you'll need in order to set up Liferay for your organization.
+The credentials of the default administrator user that you should use are:

 **User Name:** test@liferay.com